agardiner/batch-kit/README.md

 ## Example Usage

-The simplest way to use the batch framework is to create a class for your job that extends the {Batch::Job} class.
+The simplest way to use the batch kit framework is to create a class for your job that extends the {BatchKit::Job} class.

 ```
-require 'batch/job'
+require 'batch-kit/job'

-class MyJob < Batch::Job
+class MyJob < BatchKit::Job
 ```

-Next, use the {Batch::Configurable::ClassMethods#configure configure} method to add any configuration file(s) your job needs to read to load configuration settings that control its behaviour:
+Next, use the {BatchKit::Configurable::ClassMethods#configure configure} method to add any configuration file(s) your job needs to read to load configuration settings that control its behaviour:

 ```